jichu4n/palm-sync/docs/how-palm-os-hotsync-works.md

 - Whenever a record is created, updated or deleted on either side (Palm OS device or computer), corresponding flags are set on that side's copy of the record.
 - During HotSync, we compare the flags for each record on either side to figure out what has changed.
 We then make corresponding updates on both sides to arrive at the same final state.

-Here's a table from _Palm OS Programming Bible_ showing how two-way sync logic handles each combination of record flags:
+Table from _Palm OS Programming Bible_ showing how two-way sync logic handles each combination of record flags:

 <p align="center">
   <img src="./fast-sync-1.png" width="600" alt="Two-way sync actions">